 After a period of operating from Neil’s living-room with a handful of excited and eager volunteers, aditus foundation was formally registered with the Malta Commissioner for Voluntary Organisations in March 2011.

 Our emphasis remains advocacy, achieved through our three activity groups: Monitor, Report, Act.

 Who are we?

-aditus foundation is an active member of various NGO networks, listed on the homepage.
+aditus foundation is an active member of various NGO networks, listed below.
 We are also members of the Fundamental Rights Platform within the EU Fundamental Rights Agency (FRA), and of the Consultative Council managed by the European Asylum Support Office (EASO).